A few words about risk

 1. Financial Risk.
 This is the risk of an investment losing value.

 2. Purchasing Power Risk.
-This is the risk that your investments will not be sufficiently to help pay for the rising cost of living in the future.
+This is the risk that your investments will not be sufficient to help pay for the rising cost of living in the future.

-Both can be potentially bad or at least unpleasant.
-These are two very different but very important considerations to understand.
+Both can be bad and impact your financial plan and goals.
+These are two very different but very important types of risk to understand.

-1. One’s tolerance for risk is critically important to determine before deciding what type of investments to use in your portfolio.
+1. Your tolerance for risk is critically important to determine before deciding what type of investments to use in your portfolio.
 It is one of the most important financial topics to discuss with your spouse, partner, and financial advisor.
+Be honest with yourself about this.
+Everyone is ok with risk as long as their portfolio value is going up.
+How are you going to feel when the value drops 10% in a year?
+How about 20%?
+History tells us that this is going to happen at some point.

-5. There is an ad currently running on satellite radio that is pitching some type of unspecified investment and the ad references the stock market in a negative way, calling it the “Wall Street Casino”.
-After thinking about that for a while, I concluded the following: In a casino, the longer you stay, the better your chances of losing money.
+5. There are ads running on satellite radio and TV that are pitching some type of unspecified investment and the ad references the stock market in a negative way, calling it the “Wall Street Casino”.
+After thinking about that for a while, I concluded the following: In a casino, the longer you stay the better your chances of losing money.
 History has shown that in the stock market, the longer you stay, the better your chance of making money.

 This is not an ad for the stock market or an endorsement of any particular style of investing.
 It’s hopefully something to think about as you frame your financial picture.
 My best recommendation is to gather information and think about what level of risk that you’re comfortable with and how your goals fit into that.
 It also can be very helpful to have meaningful discussions with the important people in your life that are a part of your financial journey.
 As always, I'm happy to discuss these thoughts with you at any time.